Now Reading

 Speed and gait of pointing dog breeds

 Pointing dogs should not just dawdle about the field when seeking game.
 Nor should they run like greyhounds.
-Hunters generally want to see pointing dogs display a dynamic, animated search that leaves no doubt about their mission: find game—now!
+Hunters generally want to see pointing dogs display a dynamic, animated field search that leaves no doubt about their mission: find game—now!

 Traditionally, most of the Continental breeds were trotters.
 Over the last 50 to 100 years, many have been modified through selective breeding, crossbreeding or both, to hunt at a medium to fast gallop.
 But speed and gait are two performance characteristics that can vary greatly from one breed to the next and among the individuals in a breed.
 Depending on a number of factors, a pointing dog may hunt at anything from a quick trot to a full-blown sprint.
 The table on the right shows the typical gait and approximate speed of the various pointing breeds.
 The most commonly seen gaits are: